minhtramtran/multiped-sim/README.md

 **Overview**

-MultiPed-Sim is a virtual reality simulator designed for evaluating the external communication of autonomous vehicles in multi-pedestrian scenarios.
+MultiPed-Sim is a VR simulator designed for evaluating the external communication of autonomous vehicles in multi-pedestrian scenarios.
 This tool was developed as part of the research presented in the paper "Evaluating Autonomous Vehicle External Communication using a Multi-Pedestrian VR Simulator," published at: https://doi.org/10.1145/3678506

 **Current Repository Contents**